-This is how Style Diaries grew into Mums in Heels, a blogazine for smart and daring moms who want to learn how to take ownership of their life and become their best version, taking charge of their personal image and the relationship they have with themselves.
+This is how Mums in Heels was born, a blogazine for smart and daring moms who want to take ownership of their life and live their best version, taking charge of their personal image and the relationship they have with themselves.

 Here is more of our story

 On a windy dry day in Kitwe, Zambia, I stopped my car to put some fuel in the trunk.
 The boys usually would show me from far if they had gas supply that day or not.
 Today I was lucky.
 Climbing off the step of my Cherokee I heard the boy say: How much today Mamma.

 I went red and angry.
 “I am not a mama, I am a madam and why are you calling me a mama, how dare you etc. “